 There are laws in different countries as to the number of hours a truck driver is allowed to continuously drive without having a break.
 Breaking these laws can land the individual but also the company in a lot of bother which could include fines and prosecution.
 The electronic logging will then support the company to ensure that when drivers are on their journeys and having breaks that all this is logged.
 Back at the truck base, they are able to then see this instantly and if there is a risk that a driver is going to go over the limits, they can look to take corrective measures.

-These are some of the ways technology is improving the safety of truckers on the road.
+Technology can also improve the safety of truckers on the road.
 If you have a trucking business, look into implementing these technologies as soon as you can.